GenomicsAotearoa/introduction-to-shell/docs/01-introduction.md

 To save time, we are going to be working on a remote server where all the necessary data and software available.
 When we say a 'remote server', we are talking about a computer that is not the one you are working on right now.

-Type the word `clear` into the terminal and press the `Enter` key.

-!!! terminal "code"

-    ```bash
-    $ clear
-    ```

-This will scroll your screen down to give you a fresh screen and will make it easier to read.
-You haven't lost any of the information on your screen.
-If you scroll up, you can see everything that has been output to your screen up until this point.

-!!! tip "Hot-key combinations are shortcuts for performing common commands."

-    The hot-key combination for clearing the console is `Ctrl+L`.
-Feel free to try it and see for yourself.

 ## Navigating your file system